aduffy70/LabNotes/_posts/2017/2017-04-11-GST-isolation-with-Pierce-Glutathione-spin-columns.md

 # Nanodrop results

 Nanodrop measurements of protein concentration in each elution (first should have highest concentration, third the least as GSTs get flushed from the column.
-Based on our mRNA studies and protein assays we would expect more GST proteins in the AFB treated sample (EW9) than in the control)
+Based on our past mRNA studies and protein assays we expect more GST proteins in the AFB treated sample (EW9) than in the control (EW1) and that is what we see.

 | Sample | protein concentration | volume | total protein |
 | --- | --- | --- | --- |